 Eventually, we gave up on a taxi and decided to move to level 4 where it was warmer and not so close to the doors.
 We slept there for about 4 hours before waking around 5 at the first signs of buses arriving downstairs.
 We shlupped ourselves downstairs, bought our tickets, loaded our suitcases into the bus, and boarded.
 Onto Tokyo!!
-It was nearly a two hour drive there, despite it normally only taking an hour, as the snow and ice had caused a major traffic jam.
+It was nearly a two hour drive there, despite it normally only taking an hour.
+The culprit was the snow and ice, which had caused a major traffic jam.

 The closer we got to Tokyo, the worse the traffic got, but eventually we made it to the bus depot where we got a taxi to take us to our hotel, the Courtyard Marriott Tokyo Ginza Hotel in Ginza (銀座).
 We moved our stuff inside, up to our rooms, and my mother promptly passed out on her bed.
 I wasn’t about to do that.
-I put on my best top, my boots, my nicest jeans, and my good coat, before grabbing my purse and heading out on my own into Ginza.
+Instead, I put on my best top, my boots, my nicest jeans, and my good coat.
+I then grab my purse and headed out on my own into Ginza.

 I also discovered for the first time one of my favorite places “Manneken” (マネケン) a waffle shop with different flavored waffles covered in chocolates, caramels, peanut butter, and so on.
 They made them in the perfect size so that you could eat them there or save them as a treat for later.
 All I can say was that they were (and are) amazing.

 I learned a lot that day walking around.
-For one, I realized there was a very different in feel from the Avenue of the Americas in NYC in Tokyo, with a kind of neatness everywhere from the streets and stores to the people themselves.
+For one, I realized there was a very different in feel from the Avenue of the Americas in NYC.
+In Tokyo, there was a kind of neatness everywhere from the streets and stores to the people themselves.
 People even avoided walking while eating!
-And from that realization, came the revelation that there were no trash cans anywhere as well, thus everyone would carry their trash around neatly in their bags until they got home.
+And from that realization, came the revelation that there were no trash cans anywhere as well.
+Thus everyone would carry their trash around neatly in their bags until they got home.
 (It then made sense too why people waited and ate their waffles at Manneken!
 There was a trash can there!).

 It was rather refreshing and fascinating to learn about.
 At the time, I did feel a little out of place as a young foreigner who had just landed there (literally), being inundated with information that was so different and yet interesting all at once though.
-But, the thing was, I was alright with that feeling because well, I just couldn’t be brought down from my cloud nine as this was my chance to experience something exciting and new. 🙂
+But, the thing was, I was alright with that feeling.
+Because well, I just couldn’t be brought down from my cloud nine.
+This was my chance to experience something exciting and new. 🙂

 And hey, who else can say they spent their first night in Japan on the floor of Narita Airport?
 Now THAT’S a story. 😉